 TREATING COLON CANCER AT TAMPA GENERAL HOSPITAL

-At Tampa General Hospital, our expert colorectal oncologists can diagnose and treat all types of colon cancer and other colorectal conditions.
+At Tampa General Hospital's Cancer Institute, our expert colorectal oncologists can diagnose and treat all types of colon cancer and other colorectal conditions.
 Our multidisciplinary team of physicians, surgeons, gastroenterologists, radiologists, pathologists and other cancer specialists are dedicated to finding the solution to your specific issues and can draft a comprehensive treatment plan that is tailored to your individual needs.

 If you have colon cancer, the goal of treatment will be to eliminate as much of the cancerous tissue as possible.
 To that end, our experienced surgeons can perform polypectomies, local excisions and other procedures.
 We even offer a variety of minimally invasive procedures that can get you back to normal life faster than some traditional procedures allow.